Petra Collins On Coming Of Age & The Female Gaze

 Advertisement

-In the years since she first picked up a camera to have “something to do” following a dance injury, she’s become one of the most influential and recognizable artists of her generation.
-Her work has since extended beyond photography, curating performances at MoMA, directing music videos for artists like Carly Rae Jepsen, Lil Yachty, and Selena Gomez, and creating campaigns for Gucci, for which she’s also modeled.
+In the years since she first picked up a camera to have “something to do” following a dance injury, she’s become one of the most influential and recognisable artists of her generation.
+Her work has since extended beyond photography, curating performances at MoMA, directing music videos for artists like Carly Rae Jepsen, Lil Yachty and Selena Gomez, and creating campaigns for Gucci, for which she’s also modelled.

 Advertisement